Hi, my name is Christine. Thanks for stopping in!

 It can take a lifetime to figure out how to live a well-balanced, wholehearted life.
 It can take a lifetime just to decide to start living wholeheartedly.
 I'm going to figure it out while I'm still young, or at least I'm going to try.

 This space has morphed from a quiet blog about sewing, to one focused more on cooking and food to a place to share my observations and experiments with living a messy, beautiful and authentically me life.
-More and more, I'm interested in writing and talking about how people balance careers with family with everything else.
+These days, I'm interested in writing and talking about how people balance careers with family with everything else.
 I want to know how people stay true to themselves in different settings.
-I'm exploring identity and how people define themselves, so of course I'm thinking a lot about how I define my own identity.
+I'm exploring identity and how people define themselves, and I'm thinking a lot about how I define my own identity.

 Am I nonprofit executive?
-Am I a millenial?
+Am I a millennial?
 Am I a home cook and a writer and a book-lover and a runner?
+Am I a mom?
 Am I young?
 Am I old?
 Am I a feminist?
 The answer, of course, is yes.

 A bit of background...